I just love Hokkaido skiing. This is my favourite resort for a day trip as it is so close to the city, great value for money and easily accessible.

 On a clear day, the view from the top of Mt Teine is breathtaking.
 You can see across Sapporo to the east, Otaru to the west and The Sea of Japan to the north.

-Olympia is good for beginners but the long course down from Highland to Olympia has a lot of flat sections, so boarders wax, wax and wax that shit some more!
+Olympia is good for beginners and a great place to learn how to snowboard, but the long course down from Highland to Olympia has a lot of flat sections, so boarders wax, wax and wax that shit some more!

 Highland is better suited for intermediate to advanced skiiers and riders because of its steepness.
 It's one of the steepest mountains around Sapporo.